astriaorg/astria/specs/data-flow-and-verification.md

     /// The commitment to the chain IDs of the rollup data.
     /// The merkle root of the tree where the leaves are the chain IDs.
     chain_ids_commitment: [u8; 32],
+    /// The inclusion proof that the chain IDs commitment is included
+    /// in `Header::data_hash`.
+    chain_ids_commitment_inclusion_proof: InclusionProof,
 }
 ```